EMBRAER KC-390

 Brazil and Argentina aircraft industries have signed a partnership contract for the manufacturing of the Embraer KC 390, a medium sized twin engine jet powered military transport aircraft with a 23 tons capacity.

 The contract was signed in Rio do Janeiro by Embraer Defence and Security Department and Argentina’s Fabrica Argentina de Aviones, FAdeA.
-Under the agreement FAdeA will manufacture the spoilers (plates on the top surface of a wing for controlling wing lift), doors for the nose landing gear, ramp door, flap fairings, tail cone, and electronic cabinet
+Under the agreement FAdeA will manufacture the spoilers (plates on the top surface of a wing for controlling wing lift), doors for the nose landing gear, ramp door, flap fairings, tail cone, and electronic cabinet.

 “FAdeA’s participation in the KC-390 program strengthens the cooperation between the defence technological and industrial bases of both countries, strictly in line with Brazil’s National Defence Strategy”, said Luiz Carlos Aguiar, President of Embraer Defence and Security.